DevHackerGamer/sports-live/docs/src/content/docs/guides/git.md

 Our Git workflow is designed to support **asynchronous development** by allowing each team member to work independently on their own branch and merge once their work is complete.
 This approach supports flexibility while keeping the `main` branch stable for deployment.

+**Benefits of using Git:**

+- Tracks all changes to the codebase
+- Enables collaboration across multiple developers
+- Provides the ability to revert or rollback changes
+- Supports integration with deployment tools and CI/CD pipelines

+> Git ensures transparency, accountability, and quality control in team development.

+---

 ## Branching Strategy

 We follow a **"one developer, one branch"** model: